Untel/upstream_techtest/ANSWERS.md

 ### Task 2: Take messages stored in database into account

-We would use the `MessageRepository` and the method `findOneByEmailUniversalMessageIdentifier` to fetch the missing messages.
-Once we have the missing parent message, we can assign the same threadId to its children.
-While `findOneByEmailUniversalMessageIdentifier` returns only the `threadId` and not a `ThreadEntity`, we will need to modify the `createMessageFromEmail` method to accept a `threadId` instead of a `ThreadEntity`.
+To retrieve missing messages, we'll utilize the `MessageRepository` along with the `findOneByEmailUniversalMessageIdentifier` method.
+This will be done for each missing `Message-Id` to fetch the corresponding records from the database.
+Subsequently, we can allocate the retrieved `threadId` to its child messages.
+Since `findOneByEmailUniversalMessageIdentifier` only yields a `threadId` rather than a full `ThreadEntity`, we'll need to adjust the `createMessageFromEmail` method to accept a `threadId` directly instead of a `ThreadEntity`.

 <details>

   <summary>Additional answers</summary>

+- Note 1: In real-world scenarios, my preference is to consistently rely on the database as the singular source of truth to ensure data integrity and proper object formatting.
+This approach is favored over merging in-memory and database objects, as it helps maintain the accuracy and reliability of the data.
-- Note 1: Creating a `findManyByEmailUniversalMessageIdentifiers` method could be more efficient for fetching missing messages in a single SQL call.
+- Note 2: Creating a `findManyByEmailUniversalMessageIdentifiers` method could be more efficient for fetching missing messages in a single SQL call.
-- Note 2: A potential solution could involve setting the top-level `Message-ID` as the thread's primary key.
+- Note 3: A potential solution could involve setting the top-level `Message-ID` as the thread's primary key.
 This would automatically include them in the next `INNER JOIN`, eliminating the need to check the database upfront or worry about fetching the child before its parent.
 However, using a remote ID as our primary key might not be best practice.
 This solution requires knowing the top-level `Message-ID`, and the RFC mentions the use of the `References` field instead of `In-Reply-To`.

 </details>